Brain gain as Cambridge scientist scoops global prize

 His work, which explores how the brain balances ‘activate’ and ‘inhibit’ signals through receptors called Type-A GABA receptors (GABA A Rs), has earned him the coveted Science & SciLifeLab Prize for Young Scientists.
 The accolade, from Science magazine and Sweden’s SciLifeLab, is one of the world’s top honours for young scientists.

-It will be presented tomorrow (Friday, 15th November) at a special ceremony during Nobel Prize week in Stockholm, highlighting the significance of his contribution to science.
+The winner was announced on Friday, 15th November, and the winner will receive the award at a ceremony during the Nobel Prize Week in Stockholm in December, highlighting the significance of his contribution to science.

 Today, Sente is continuing his work at InstaDeep – an AI technology company based in Africa – where he is exploring new applications for his groundbreaking findings in neuroscience.